WeDoWind/NADARA-Static-Yaw-Misalignment-Submissions/README.md

 Ranked on **RMSE**, MAE alongside.
 Clustering breaks ties, scored per turbine with the Adjusted Rand Index.

 The tie-breaker is not decorative.
-Scored days are heavily autocorrelated — a run of days at one misalignment level is effectively a single observation — so the leaderboard resolves differences no finer than **±1.5 RMSE on validate and ±0.6 on test**.
+Scored days are heavily autocorrelated.
+A run of days at one misalignment level is effectively a single observation, so the leaderboard resolves differences no finer than **±1.5 RMSE on validate and ±0.6 on test**.
 The scorer prints that margin with every result.
 Submissions inside it are tied, and the clustering score decides.